immanuelpotter/packer-centos-7/README.md

 This has been designed to test out new additions to a security-hardened base build of CentOS 7, to better reflect what could be used in real environments.

+By default, the virtualbox builder will create a 20GB sized image; and Amaon's, a standard EBS volume (10GB).

-NB: LUKS password has to be supplied in plaintext (in http/ks.cfg), but this would be changed in a real deployment (either by crypsetup or other means)
+NB: LUKS password has to be supplied in plaintext (in http/ks.cfg), but this would be changed in a real deployment (either by cryptsetup or other means)

-## Requirements
+### Requirements

 The following software must be installed/present on your local machine before you can use Packer to build the Vagrant box file: